dlespiau/blog/content/posts/2019-06-06-jk-configuration-as-code/index.md

 - **`jk` is a generation tool**.
 We believe in a strict separation of configuration data and how that data is being used.
-For instance we do not take an opinionated view on how you should deploy applications to a cluster and leave that design choice between your hands.
+For instance we do not take an opinionated view on how you should deploy applications to a cluster and leave that design choice in your hands.
 In a sense, `jk` is a pure function transforming a set of input into configuration files.

 - **`jk` uses a general purpose language**: javascript.
 The configuration